laristra/flecsi/flecsi/style.md

 >     #include "flecsi/topology/mesh_topology.h"

+## Directory Structure

+The source code for the core FleCSI infrastructure is located in the *top-level/flecsi* directory.

 ## Names and Order of Includes

 This is **not** an exception to the Google C++ Syle Guide!
 Please read the